python-ellar/ellar/docs/overview/controllers.md

     return 'This action adds a new car'
 ```

-`CreateCarSerializer` is a pydantic type.
-These means `name`, `year` and `model` fields are type validated out of the box.
+`CreateCarSerializer` is a Pydantic type, which implies that the `name`, `year`, and `model` fields undergo automatic type validation.

-It's important to note the way we used `CreateCarSerializer` as a type annotation of the `payload` parameter in the `create` route handler method.
+It's crucial to observe how we utilized `CreateCarSerializer` as a type annotation for the `payload` parameter in the `create`
-Ellar will compute values for all the route handler parameters and validates them based on the annotated types before executing the handler.
+route handler method.
+Ellar will calculate values for all route handler parameters and validate them according to
+the annotated types before executing the handler.

 !!! info
     if a parameter is not annotated, it will be assumed as a `string` type